RTEMS/rtems-docs/c-user/configuring_a_system.rst

 clusters.
 Clusters with a cardinality of one are partitions.
 Each cluster is owned by exactly one scheduler instance.

 A clustered scheduler configuration is optional.
-By default, all processors are managed by the :ref:`EDF SMP Scheduler <SchedulerSMPEDF>`.
+By default, up to 32 processors are managed by the :ref:`EDF SMP Scheduler <SchedulerSMPEDF>`.
 In order to use clustered scheduling the application designer has to answer two questions.

 #.
 How is the set of processors partitioned into clusters?